Special Standing Courses

 Special standing students are admitted Rollins School of Public Health students, but they are not seeking a degree.
 These students may enroll in courses of interest, after they have been admitted to Rollins, if there is space available in the course and their academic backgrounds meet course prerequisites.

 Those interested in applying for Special Standing Status are encouraged to follow the application process below as soon as possible.
-The application deadline for Spring 2024 courses is December 15th.
-The traditional Spring term begins January 16th.
+The application deadline for Summer 2024 courses is April 30.
+The traditional Summer term begins May 17th.

 APPLY (STEP 1): If you have never applied to Rollins School of Public Health as a non-degree student OR have not done so in the past five years, you must complete and submit an application.
 Emory University employees and graduates interested in registering for special standing courses are also required to submit an application for admittance.